kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

 ![Model Accuracy](/static/images/imgforblogposts/post_10/model_accuracy.png)

-In the code snippet above the plot was included in the ```train_model``` function, but one could just as easily pull them out as their own functions so we have one function only do one specific job:
+In the code snippet above the plot was included in the ```train_model``` function, but one could just as easily pull them out as their own functions so we have one function only do one specific job.

 ``` python
 def plot_model_loss(model_name, string_1='loss', string_2='val_loss'):